rfarley3/mc-gt/README.md

 any track (2-7) into that row in the order you want (in tracks 2-7).

 Press play for Scatter to work, but be sure to set the BPM (Sh+Tempo).
+Manual p.
+39 scatter can have a separate own insert (EXT, PC, Track, MIX OUT).
 TODO interesting scatters.

 ### Groups/Themes of FX per Track